 I sat and tried not to move my arm.
 I saw that Inseong was guarding nearly unconscious Heejun, who was holding his head.
-Culprit grinned unhappy and turned around to Seungjun, who was the only one standing.
+The culprit grimaced unhappy and turned around to Seungjun, who was the only one standing.

 “RUN!”
 I shouted to him, but sharp pain hit my arm, so I shut up.
-I grabbed the knife.
+I grabbed the handle of the knife.

 “No!”
 Youjin stopped me.
 He wrapped a fragment of his shirt around his leg and put his bandana to my wound.
 “You’ll make it worse!
 Don’t move...”

-He looked as he would faint any moment.
+He looked like he would faint any moment.
 I felt the same way.
-But that was no time for fainting.
+But there was no time for fainting.
 Seungjun was in trouble, three of us were hurt and manager was still gone.

 Then a chicken leg landed beside us.
 We looked at it confused.
-When we heard hissing and cursing, we looked at the kitchen.
+When we heard hissing and cursing, we looked toward the kitchen.

 Forget what I said about chicken, that it couldn’t be a weapon.
 Seungjun literally nailed it.
-He was throwing the chicken legs like windmill.
-It didn’t make much damages, but the sauce was really spicy, so culprit soon was screaming with pain, when the sauce got into his eyes.
-Seungjun saw the opportunity and put the last two legs, dipped in sauce, directly into his eyes.
-Lastly, he grabbed the frying pan and whacked him with it.
+He was throwing the chicken legs like a windmill.
+It didn’t make much damages, but the sauce was really spicy, so soon the culprit was screaming with pain, when the sauce got into his eyes.
+Seungjun saw the opportunity and put the last two legs, dipped in sauce, directly into culprit’s eyes.
+Lastly, Seungjun grabbed a frying pan and whacked him with it.

 We were observing in silence as the culprit fell down.
 He didn’t lose consciousness, but was semiconscious from the pain.
 We had a chance to escape, but before we come back to our senses, he’ll be ready to attack again.

-Thank God someone broke the lock in front door and entered.
+Thank God someone broke the lock in the front door and entered.
 That was our manager with few security guards and flashlights.
 There was indeed blackout in all building.
-They quickly understood the situation and grabbed the hooded man, but suddenly he jumped on his feet and kicked them.
+Security guards quickly understood the situation and grabbed the hooded man, but suddenly he jumped on his feet and kicked them.
 One of them fell on me and I screamed, this time with difficulty maintaining the consciousness.
-Youjin hugged me and slapped lightly my cheek, so I don’t pass out.
+Youjin hugged me and slapped lightly my cheek, so I won’t pass out.
 Manager ran to us.
-He was holding at the head material soaked with blood.
+He was holding at the head a material soaked with blood.
 So that was the reason why he couldn’t help us.

-I looked around and saw hooded man, standing beside the window.
-He looked at me (I think, after all I didn’t see his eyes yet) and moved his lips voicelessly, but I understood from lip reading:
+I looked around and saw hooded man, standing next to the window.
+He looked at me (I thought he did, after all I didn’t see his eyes yet) and moved his lips voicelessly, but I understood from lip reading: